openedx/edx-documentation/en_us/video/source/video_course.rst

 edX Course* guide.
 This section assumes that you are familiar with the procedures described in the `Developing Your Course`_ chapter.

 You complete these steps in Studio.
+For convenience, download the report of uploaded videos and open it on your desktop before you begin.
+Alternatively, open a second browser window so that the video IDs on the **Video Uploads** page appear in one window while you add video components in the other.

 #.
 From the **Content** menu select **Outline**.
 The **Course Outline** page
    opens.